- Shows and Tickets

 - News and Media

-SAN DIEGO (May 4, 2018)—The Old Globe today announced its 2018–2019 Season, a marvelous array of world, American, and West Coast premieres that features hilarious, heartwarming, and provocative works that span eras and continents, genres and cultures, personal experiences and big national themes…and Shakespeare, of course!
+SAN DIEGO (May 4, 2018; updated on October 9, 2018)—The Old Globe today announced its 2018–2019 Season, a marvelous array of world, American, and West Coast premieres that features hilarious, heartwarming, and provocative works that span eras and continents, genres and cultures, personal experiences and big national themes…and Shakespeare, of course!

 “The Old Globe’s 2018–2019 Season showcases the wonders and excitements of American theatre at its very best,” said Erna Finci Viterbi Artistic Director Barry Edelstein.
 “Our slate of shows once again demonstrates why this is one of our country’s preeminent theatres.
 The season includes powerful and engaging world premieres, musical theatre of the highest caliber, hilarious comedy, and deep feeling, all created by artists of national and international renown.
 This remarkable body of work continues to demonstrate the Globe’s commitment to programming a diverse lineup, in every sense of that word.
 There are works in many genres that tell stories through varied theatrical forms.
 And there are stories that range across history and the full spectrum of the human experience as they model on our stages the pluralistic America in which we live.
 This is theatre that matters: witty, engaging, fun, tuneful, thoughtful, and provocative.
 There’s something for every San Diegan in this season, and I am thrilled to bring the bounty of all of these works to our great, loyal, and growing audience.”